 This discussion and analysis is intended to serve as an introduction to the Authority's financial statements, which are comprised of the basic financial statements and the notes to the financial statements.
-This report also contains other supplementary information, including a schedule of operating expenses - budget vs. actual, a schedule of expenditures of federal awards, and a schedule of expenditures of state financial assistance.
+This report also contains other supplementary information, including a schedule of operating expenses- budget vs. actual and a schedule of expenditures of state financial assistance.